The Importance of Your Worldview

 We may call it our core values, our core beliefs about life, or any name we want to put on it but each of us should be able to articulate our personal worldview.
 If I didn’t have a personal worldview that was based on a set of absolutes I’m not sure how I could ever turn on the TV or my computer and take a look at what’s going on in the world.

-An individual’s worldview will allow them to filter current events and the ideas expressed in our culture through a lens that helps make sense of things.
+An individual’s worldview will allow them to filter current events and the ideas expressed in our culture through a lens that simply helps make sense of things.

 I find the foundational underpinnings of my Christian worldview based on Genesis, chapters 1 – 11 found in the Bible.